PowerDNS/pdns/CODING_GUIDELINES.md

-Coding guidelines for contributing to PowerDNS
+Coding Guidelines for Contributing to PowerDNS
 ----------------------------------------------

 Thank you for you interest in contributing to the PowerDNS project.
 This document describes the general coding guidelines to keep in mind when contributing code to our code base.
 It does assume that you have already read the contributing document at [CONTRIBUTING.md](https://github.com/PowerDNS/pdns/blob/master/CONTRIBUTING.md).

-# High-level guidelines
+# High-level Guidelines

 * Although the codebase does not consistently have them, [docblock](https://www.doxygen.nl/manual/docblocks.html)s on functions and classes are appreciated.
 * Never hesitate to write comments on anything that might not be immediately clear just from reading the code.
 * When adding whole new things, consider putting them in a `pdns::X` namespace.
   Look for `namespace pdns` in the codebase for examples.

-# Memory handling
+# Memory Handling

 The memory model in C++, inherited from the C era, is very powerful but also very error-prone.
 Several features are available in modern (C++11 and up) C++ to make it possible to avoid most of the pitfalls, while conserving the same level of performance.

 Most of the issues related to memory allocation (memory leaks, use-after-free) can be solved by using standard containers, or taking advantage of RAII and smart pointers, which take care of destructing the object when it is not used anymore.

-## Stack-based memory allocation
+## Stack-based Memory Allocation

 Default allocations, when declaring a variable local to a function for example, are done on the stack instead of doing a dynamic allocation on the heap.
 Allocating objects on the stack is faster, especially in threaded programs, and provides the benefit that objects are automatically destroyed when the function is exited.